SnakerBone/AzcrayCore/README.md

 <hr>

+### What is this?

-A mod to make minecraft as dogshit as possible (for a modpack im working on)
+This is a mod to make minecraft as dogshit as possible, it is for a modpack I am currently working on

 ### What does 'Azcray' mean?

-Azcray is pig latin for crazy, I think this is self explanatory lol
+Azcray is pig latin for the word crazy